 Convicted of stealing lead from a building at the age of 20, and sentenced to transportation.
-He sailed on the First Fleet, on the ‘Scarborough’, and arrived in Sydney on 22 January 1788.
-He married Jane Forbes in 1791, and they had two children – Ann (b 1792) and William (1793).
-William was subsequently granted 50 acres at Prospect Hill (subsequently Parramatta) and was still living there as a prosperous farmer in 1825.
+He sailed on the First Fleet, on the Scarborough, and arrived in Sydney on 22 January 1788.
+He married Jane Forbes in 1791, and they had two children – Ann (b 1792) and William (b 1793).
+William was later granted 50 acres at Prospect Hill (subsequently Parramatta) and was still living there as a prosperous farmer in 1825.

-Born about 1762 in England, sailed on the Second Fleet, on the ‘Neptune’, and arrived in Sydney on 26th June 1790.
-He married Mary Holland, they had two children, James born 1802 and Silvester born 1804.
+Born about 1762 in England, sailed on the Second Fleet, on the Neptune, and arrived in Sydney on 26th June 1790.
+He married Mary Holland, they had two children, James born 1802 and Sylvester born 1804.
 M.C.

 Edward Henry Butler